 Taylor Harding, PhD

-Using pre-clinical modeling to identify transcriptomic signatures that accurately predict drug resistance in multiple myeloma.
+Dr. Harding graduated from the PhD program in Biological Sciences.
+He used pre-clinical modeling to identify transcriptomic signatures that accurately predict drug resistance in multiple myeloma.
 Additionally, we are testing new chemotherapeutic approaches to target unique features of the myeloma epigenome and improve the efficacy of current therapies.

 Gregory Laffen, PharmD

 Dr. Laffen graduated from the University of Minnesota PharmD program.
 He studied pharmacogenomic determinants of the serum uric acid lowering effects of the drug fenofibrate.
 He worked to determine if genetic markers can be used as predictors of drug response and serum uric acid levels and if they can be used to guide clinical decision in improving the treatment of gout and help ease the burden of comorbid cardiovascular disease.

 Lauren Lemke, PharmD